 1. 'nsdd' is shorthand for 你说的对 (nǐ shuō de duì), which means 'you're correct'.
 It's very commonly seen, so there's precisely a 0% chance that Lu Zhe doesn't know what it means.
 He's just pretending because…

 2. Lu Zhe's extremely bad faith guess, 内射到底 (nèi shè dào dǐ), is also four characters that start with 'nsdd'.
-But it means.
-Like.
-Okay.
-It's basically.
-He's.
-His guess.
-It's essentially 'come inside me'.
-LU ZHE FOR FUCK'S SAKE.
+But it basically means 'come deep inside me'.

 What are you all staring at?!
 Quick, take notes!